thunderseethe/thunderseethe.github.io/content/posts/in-search-of-the-perfect-fold.md

 ```
 We only specify the branch we care about `Expr::Var` and do nothing otherwise.
 This solution has the advantage that it never allocates (actually it can't allocate).
-It is also our most idiomatic solution so far as you might gleam from its simplicity.
+It is also our most idiomatic solution so far as you might glean from its simplicity.
 We don't have to add any new methods to our trait, and we make a very minor change to its signature.

 Alas, it still isn't perfect.